JagGlo/playOmics/README.md

 )
 ```

-When you’re running **create_multiple_models()**, you have the power to
+When you’re running **create_multiple_models()**, you can trim away
-trim away models that aren’t up to the mark.
-By setting `trim_models` to
+models that aren’t up to the mark.
+By setting `trim_models` to TRUE,
-TRUE, you’re instructing the function to be watchful and get rid of
+you’re instructing the function to be watchful and eliminate models that
-models that don’t meet a certain standard.
-This “standard” or
+don’t meet a certain standard.
+This “standard” or “benchmark” is defined
-“benchmark” is defined by you through the `trim_metric` and
+by you through the `trim_metric` and `trim_threshold` parameters.
+For
-`trim_threshold` parameters.
-For instance, with the default settings, if
+instance, with the default settings, if a model’s performance (measured
-a model’s performance (measured using Matthews Correlation Coefficient
+using the Matthews Correlation Coefficient on the training data) is
-on the training data) is below 0.3, it gets deleted.
-This trimming
+below 0.3, it gets deleted.
+This trimming process ensures you’re left
-process ensures you’re left with the best-performing models, making your
+with the best-performing models, making your analysis more efficient and
-analysis more efficient and insightful, especially when handling complex
+insightful, especially when handling complex datasets.
-datasets.

 Lastly, for those who value robustness in their models, the function
 offers an option to validate the significance of your results using